Killed Again, Mr. Detective?

 Killed Again, Mr. Detective? (また殺されてしまったのですね、探偵様, Mata Korosarete Shimatta no desu ne, Tantei-sama) is a Japanese light novel series written by Teniwoha and illustrated by Riichu.
-It began publication under Media Factory's MF Bunko J imprint in August 2021, with five volumes published as of March 2024.
+It began publication under Media Factory's MF Bunko J imprint in August 2021, with six volumes published as of November 2025.
 A manga adaptation illustrated by Inaba was serialized from July 2022 to March 2024, with its chapters collected into two volumes between March 2023 and March 2024.
-An anime television series adaptation produced by Liden Films is set to premiere in April 2026.
+An anime television series adaptation produced by Liden Films aired from April to June 2026.

 Plot

 The series follows Sakuya Outsuki, a high school student who works as a detective, aided by his assistant Lilithea.
 Sakuya has the ability to come back to life after being killed.
-Shortly after Lilithea informs him that his father Tatsuya, a renowned detective, headed to Singapore to investigate a hijacking incident, Lilithea informs him that a famous movie producer was involved in an affair, leading to the two investigating it.
-However, while on board a cruise ship headed to Singapore, Sakuya encounters the body of a murdered man.
-With his investigation skills and immortality, Sakuya decides to investigate the murder.
+The series covers Sakuya using his ability and detective skills to solve cases with the help of Lilithea, and their growing relationship.